• Skip to primary navigation

 Caviar Doesn't Have to Be Expensive

-Technically - this is not caviar - it is a caviar substitute but I guess, unlike champagne, they are not organized enough to prohibit labelling it as caviar.
+Technically - this is not caviar - it is a caviar substitute, but I guess, unlike champagne, they are not organized enough to prohibit labelling it as caviar.
 True caviar is technically roe from wild sturgeons that come from the Black or Caspian Sea.

 The next is the small golden Sterlet caviar that was once reserved for the royalty of Russia, Iran and Austria.
 Next come the light to medium brown Ossetra, which is known as Russian caviar, and then Sevruga.

-Other countries use salmon, trout, lumpfish, whitefish among others.
+Other countries use salmon, trout, lumpfish, and whitefish among others.
 China produced 10 tons of farmed caviar in 2013.

 Simple ingredients but surprisingly tasty!